khalid-hussain/shaheen/chap2.md

 Gradually, the news of Mughira's assassination spread to Andalus.
 With this news, a blanket of pessimism spread over the covert organizations.
 The people of Granada too, felt that one of their strong arm had been broken.
-Nonetheless, to the mujahideen, Mughira's rather young but promising son proved to be a befitting replacement.
+Nonetheless, to the mujāhidīn, Mughira's rather young but promising son proved to be a befitting replacement.

 One day the Christian governor of the border territory suddenly attacked.
 Badr